 Every writer, from beginner to pro, runs into pitfalls when trying to nail the structure of a story.
 Whether it's rushing the setup, stalling in the middle, or tying up loose ends too quickly, poor structure can undermine even the most original ideas.

-This section breaks down the most common issues — and more importantly, how to avoid them.
+This section breaks down the most common issues and, more importantly, how to avoid them.

 Well, some writers dive straight into writing without a clear map, hoping the story will find its shape along the way.
 While spontaneity has its place, neglecting structure can lead to inconsistent pacing, plot holes, and weak character arcs.